-- (1) The amounts in this column are the total reported compensation for fiscal 2018 per the Summary Compensation Table presented earlier in this proxy statement.
-These amounts are provided for comparative purposes only. - (2) Base salary is the annual salary at a multiple as outlined in the Change in Control Plan; 2.0 for CEO and 1.5 for SVPs. - (3) For death or disability and retirement, the value for the Annual Incentive Program is the amount earned as of May 31, 2018.
-For termination other than for cause or resignation for good reason within one year of a change in control, the value for the Annual Incentive Program is the incentive at target at a multiple as outlined in the Change in Control Plan; 2.0 for CEO and 1.5 for SVPs. - (4) The value of the unvested stock option awards is determined by the difference in the closing price of the Company's common stock of \$65.58 per share as of May 31, 2018 and the exercise price multiplied by the number of unvested options. - (5) The value of unvested time-based restricted stock awards is based upon the closing price of the Company's common stock of \$65.58 as of May 31, 2018. - (6) The value of the performance share awards is based upon the closing price of the Company's common stock of \$65.58 as of May 31, 2018, assuming achievement at target, and pro rated for one-half of the performance period completed as of May 31, 2018.
-The exception is for Mr. Rivera's one-time performance share award granted in September 2017, which would vest in full as fiscal 2018's net income exceeded target. - (7) The value of the LTIP performance stock options is determined by the difference in the closing price of the Company's common stock of \$65.58 per share as of May 31, 2018, and the exercise price multiplied by the number of unearned options.
-This is pro rated for one-half of the portion of the performance period completed as of May 31, 2018. - (8) The value of the LTIP performance restricted stock is based upon the closing price of the Company's common stock of \$65.58 as of May 31, 2018, assuming achievement at target and pro rated for one-half of the performance period completed as of May 31, 2018. - (9) The value of the cost to continue basic life insurance, medical, dental, vision, and hospitalization benefits for the applicable continuation period, which is equal to the number of years as outlined in the Change in Control Plan: 2.0 for CEO, and 1.5 for SVPs.
+(1) The amounts in this column are the total reported compensation for fiscal 2019 per the Fiscal 2019 Summary Compensation Table presented earlier in this proxy statement.
+These amounts are provided for comparative purposes only.

+(2) Base salary is the annual salary at a multiple as outlined in the Change in Control Plan; 2.0 for CEO and 1.5 for SVPs.

+(3) For death or disability and retirement, the value for the annual incentive is the amount earned as of May 31, 2019.
+For termination other than for cause or resignation for good reason within one year of a change in control, the value for the annual incentive is the incentive at target at a multiple as outlined in the Change in Control Plan; 2.0 for CEO and 1.5 for SVPs.

+(4) The value of the unvested stock option awards is determined by the difference in the closing price of the Company's common stock of \$85.79 per share as of May 31, 2019 and the exercise price multiplied by the number of unvested options.

+(5) The value of unvested time-based restricted stock awards is based upon the closing price of the Company's common stock of \$85.79 as of May 31, 2019.

+(6) The value of the performance share awards is based upon the closing price of the Company's common stock of \$85.79 as of May 31, 2019, assuming achievement at target, and prorated for one-half of the performance period completed as of May 31, 2019.
+The exception is for Mr. Rivera's one-time performance share award granted in September 2017, which would vest in full as fiscal 2018's and fiscal 2019's net income exceeded target.

+(7) The value of the LTIP performance stock options is determined by the difference in the closing price of the Company's common stock of \$85.79 per share as of May 31, 2019, and the exercise price multiplied by the number of unearned options.
+This is prorated for three-fourths of the portion of the performance period completed as of May 31, 2019.

+(8) The value of the LTIP performance restricted stock is based upon the closing price of the Company's common stock of \$85.79 as of May 31, 2019, assuming achievement at target and prorated for three-fourths of the performance period completed as of May 31, 2019.

+(9) The value of the cost to continue basic life insurance, medical, dental, vision, and hospitalization benefits for the applicable Continuation Period, which is equal to the number of years as outlined in the Change in Control Plan: 2.0 for CEO, and 1.5 for SVPs.